 Independence Day is a great holiday to celebrate with a patriotic, flag-waving parade.
 Be sure to wear your patriotic clothing and show your American spirit.
-In the Washington, DC area, you can join the crowds at the main event on the National Mall or attend a smaller community celebration.
-Here is a guide to the 4th of July parades around the region.
+In the Washington, D.C. area, you can join the crowds at the main event on the National Mall or attend a smaller community celebration.
+Here is a guide to the 4th of July parades around the region in 2018.

 For information about fireworks, see Fourth of July Fireworks in the Washington, DC Area

 National Independence Day Parade: The parade begins at 11:45 a.m. (ends around 2 p.m.) and follows Constitution Avenue between 7th and 17th Streets.
 The parade features marching bands, military and specialty units, floats, and VIPs.
 The event kicks off a full day of spectacular Independence Day celebrations on the National Mall.

 Capitol Hill: Beginning at 10 a.m. at 8th and I SE, this lineup includes antique cars, community leaders, miniature superheroes and princesses, local schools, street performers, and more.

 Palisades: The parade begins at 11 a.m. at the corner of Whitehaven Parkway and MacArthur Boulevard and ending at the entrance to the Palisades Recreation Center.
 There is a free picnic afterwards with moon bounces, food, and live music.

 Takoma Park: The Takoma Park community celebrates the 4th of July with a full day of events including an Independence Day Parade beginning at 10 a.m., musical entertainment, and a spectacular fireworks display.

 The parade kicks off at Carroll and Ethan Allen Avenues, proceeds south along Carroll Avenue to Maple Avenue, then turns right on Maple Avenue and ends at Sherman Avenue.